Are you getting into the freelancing industry? Get yourself to the top by having these must-have freelancer tools in 2023.

-If you are among the millions of freelancers in the UAE or among those that wish to quit their full-time jobs to become freelancers, it is no brainer that you have been anxious at some point about the best tools to help propel your career further.
+If you are among the millions of freelancers in the UAE or among those that wish to quit their full-time jobs to become freelancers, it is a no-brainer that you have been anxious at some point about the best tools to help propel your career further.

 The freelancing industry is quite vast, with a plethora of focus points depending on one’s expertise, training, and passion.

 Many people also get into freelancing for many other reasons, more so due to the freedom that comes with it:

 - The freedom to do what you love and are good at

 - The freedom to choose the clients that you want to work with

 - The freedom to choose your ideal time and pace.

 However, as much as this sounds like paradise, it is not always all smiles and fun.
 At times, freelancing can be a nerve-wracking experience, especially if you are not well-prepared.
 As a freelancer, you’ll have to take up all the functions of an entire organization: this means you’re in charge of marketing yourself (and your services), you are the worker, you take control of your taxes, etc.

 Well, there are many freelancers in Dubai that have made a killing from the trade, but if you were to ask them how they did it, the response would most certainly be the same: proper planning.

 But how do you get started?
 How do you ensure that your work as a freelancer runs smoothly?
 Since you’re all alone in this, it would be prudent to have a helper, and in most cases, this would entail having with you certain tools and software.